Trying to "Wow" Some Guests?

 Looking for a recipe that will really wow your guests?
 This active volcano cake—complete with smoke and flowing lava—won't disappoint.
 The steps in this guide are easy to follow, so even amateur cake makers can tackle this mountain.
 You bake the cake, decorate it, and then simply add the effects.
 Easy peasy!

-This volcano cake recipe is doubly good because it combines the moist taste of molten lava cakes with an erupting volcano for a one-of-kind lava cake experience.
+This volcano cake recipe is doubly good because it combines the moist taste of molten lava cakes with an erupting volcano for a one-of-a-kind lava cake experience.

 So get ready to erupt your next party with a volcano cake!